Whitesnake: Reformation and Good to Be Bad (2003–2009)

-Later in August, Whitesnake signed a European recording contract with Steamhammer/SPV.
+In August 2006, Whitesnake signed a European recording contract with Steamhammer/SPV.
 The band then released the live album Live... in the Shadow of the Blues, which contained four new songs written by Coverdale and guitarist Doug Aldrich.
-Coverdale attributed this change of heart over new music to a need for "new meat to bite into" in order keep touring interesting.
+Coverdale's change of heart regarding new music stemmed from a need for "new meat to bite into" in order keep touring interesting.
 Preliminary work on a new Whitesnake album began in early 2007, with Coverdale and Aldrich spending considerable time writing together and refining their joint ideas.
 A release date was originally set for summer 2007, but the album was later pushed back to October 2007 and then May 2008.

-Regarding the delays, Coverdale later stated: "The recording of this album was constantly compromised by interruptions. [...]
+Regarding the delays, Coverdale stated: "The recording of this album was constantly compromised by interruptions. [...]
 Also, to be honest, there was no real rush for us to finish the project quickly."
-In 2007, Whitesnake released a two-disc 20th anniversary edition of their eponymous album.
-Similar re-releases were also arranged for Slide It In and Slip of the Tongue in 2009.
 In December 2007, Chris Frazier was announced as Whitesnake's new drummer.
-Tommy Aldridge reportedly left to pursue "alternate musical adventures".

-Good to Be Bad, Whitesnake's tenth studio album, was released on 18 April 2008 in Germany, 21 April in the rest of Europe, and on 22 April in North America.
-Produced by Coverdale, Aldrich and Michael McIntyre, the record reached number seven on the UK Albums Chart and charted in 17 additional countries.
+Tommy Aldridge reportedly left to pursue other musical projects.Good to Be Bad, Whitesnake's tenth studio album, was released on 18 April 2008 in Germany, 21 April in the rest of Europe, and on 22 April in North America.
+Produced by Coverdale, Aldrich and Michael McIntyre, the record reached number seven on the UK Albums Chart and number one on the UK Rock & Metal Albums Chart.
 In the US, it only reached number 62 on the Billboard 200, but it did peak at number eight on the Top Independent Albums chart.
-Since its release, Good to Be Bad has sold over 700,000 copies worldwide.
+In total, Good to Be Bad charted in 19 countries and has sold over 700,000 copies worldwide by 2011.
 Writing for IGN, Jim Kaz gave the album a favourable review, in which he stated: "A few faux-pa's aside Good to Be Bad has enough shining, mega-rock moments to endear itself to fans old and new."
-It later received the Classic Rock Award for "Album of the Year".
-The record was preceded by several shows in Australia and New Zealand, after which Whitesnake toured South America, followed by a UK co-headlining tour with Def Leppard.
+It later received the Classic Rock Award for "Album of the Year".Good to Be Bad's release was preceded by several shows in Australia and New Zealand, after which Whitesnake toured South America, followed by a UK co-headlining tour with Def Leppard.
 They also played select shows together in Central Europe.
 In October, Whitesnake teamed up with Def Leppard again for two co-headlining shows in Japan.
 The following November, Whitesnake played several shows in Germany with Alice Cooper.
 The band also performed in Israel and Cyprus.
 Following several European festival dates, Whitesnake embarked on a US co-headlining tour with Judas Priest in July 2009.
-However, on 11 August, Whitesnake were forced to cut their concert in Denver short, after Coverdale experienced severe pain in his vocal cords.
+On 11 August, however, Whitesnake were forced to cut their concert in Denver short, after Coverdale experienced severe pain in his vocal cords.
 After consulting a specialist, he was revealed to be suffering from severe vocal fold edema and a left vocal fold vascular lesion.
 As a result, Whitesnake canceled their remaining tour dates.